-Nelson, Watson LLP advises and represents individuals on all aspects of family law and relationship breakdowns, including marriage, common law relationships and same-sex relationships.
+Nelson, Watson Professional Corporation advises and represents individuals on all aspects of family law and relationship breakdowns, including marriage, common law relationships and same-sex relationships.
 We represent clients in cases where the separation is amicable and when it is acrimonious, including:

 - Cohabitation and marriage agreements

 - Separation Agreements